top of page

 Subtraction

 Minuend: The number that is subtracted from.
-In a visual context, the original total number of blocks.

 Difference: The number that results from subtracting one number from another.
-In a visual context, the number of blocks remaining.

 When subtracting multidigit numbers, the numbers should be aligned.
 An easy method for aligning multidigit minuends and subtrahends is to align them by decimals.
 After the minuend and subtrahend are aligned, any place value without a digit can be filled in with a zero.